-Debra L. Reed Ranked Among Fortune's 'Most Powerful Women In Business' For 2016
+Debra L. Reed Ranked Among Fortune's 'Most Powerful Women in Business' For 2017

 SAN DIEGO, Sept.
-8, 2016 /PRNewswire/ -- For the sixth consecutive year, Fortune magazine has named Debra L. Reed, chairman and CEO of Sempra Energy (NYSE: SRE), to the magazine's "Most Powerful Women in Business" list.
+21, 2017 /PRNewswire/ -- For the seventh consecutive year, Fortune magazine has named Debra L. Reed, chairman, president and CEO of Sempra Energy (NYSE: SRE), to the magazine's "Most Powerful Women in Business" list.

 Fortune's "Most Powerful Women in Business" was launched in 1998 to recognize the most successful women in the nation.

 In compiling the list, Fortune editors consider four criteria: the size and importance of the woman's business in the global economy; the health and direction of the business; the arc of the woman's career; and social and cultural influence.

 Fortune's "Most Powerful Women in Business" list is now available online.